StratusGrid/terraform-account-starter/README.md

 ### `versions.tf`
 This file contains the required Terraform versions, as well as the required providers and their versions.

+## Documentation of Misc Config Files

+This section is supposed to outline what the misc configuration files do and what is there purpose

+### `.config/.terraform-docs.yml`
+This file auto generates your `README.md` file.

+### `.config/terrascan.yaml`
+This file has all of the configuration options required for Terrascan, this is where you would skip rules to.

+### `.github/sync-repo-settings.yaml`
+This file is our standard for how GitHub branch protection rules should be setup.

+### `.github/workflows/pre-commit.yml`
+This file contains the instructions for Github workflows, in specific this file run pre-commit and will allow the PR to pass or fail.
+This is a safety check and extras for if pre-commit isn't run locally.

+### `.vscode/settings.json`
+This file is a vscode workspace settings file.

+### `.gitignore`
+This is your gitignore, and contains a slew of default standards.

+### `.pre-commit-config.yaml`
+This file is the GIT pre-commit file and contains all of it's configuration options

+### `.prettierignore`
+This file is the ignore file for the prettier pre-commit actions.
+Specific files like our SOPS config files have to be ignored.

+### `.terraform.lock.hcl`
+This file contains the hashes of the Terraform providers and modules we're using.

+### `.tflint.hcl`
+This file contains the plugin data for TFLint to run.

 ---

 ## Requirements